 21. Can I use the University Library and borrow books?

 Yes, our Library will be open and students can borrow books.

 22. Are the elevators on campus functional?

 Yes, all elevators will be in use throughout the day.
 Students will need to maintain physical distance inside the lift.
 Markers and signage with additional details have been placed inside and outside lifts.

-All contact sports including football, basketball, cricket, tennis and badminton will not be permitted, keeping with KHDA recommendations.
-The University’s pool and gym will remain closed, however students can use our sports facilities for activities that allow for social distancing like yoga, running and more.
+All contact sports including football, basketball, cricket, tennis and badminton can be permitted if you bring your own equipment to avoid contact from others through the sports equipment, keeping with KHDA recommendations.
+The University’s pool and gym will remain closed, however students can also use our sports facilities for activities that allow for social distancing like yoga, running and more.

 Club activities, student meetings, conferences and other events will be held virtually.

 25. When will the Student Residences be operational?